Sweet Potato Soup is delicious when spiced with Moroccan flavours and brightened with fresh lemon juice.

 Because of their sweetness, sweet potatoes lend themselves well to a little spice.
-Moroccan spices of coriander, cumin, cinnamon, chili peppers, caraway seeds, tumeric, and paprika, along with fresh lemon juice, are a delicous complement to the creamy sweetness of this beautiful orange tuber.
+Moroccan spices of coriander, cumin, cinnamon, chili peppers, caraway seeds, turmeric, and paprika, along with fresh lemon juice, are a delicious complement to the creamy sweetness of this beautiful orange tuber.

 Sweet Potato or Yam, What’s the Difference?

-Yams and sweet potatoes are often confused or used interchangably, when, in fact, they are two different veggies.
-Yams are not sweet, and have a white, starchy flesh.
+Yams and sweet potatoes are often confused or used interchangeably, when, in fact, they are two different veggies.
+Yams are not sweet and they have white, starchy flesh.
 They are a common ingredient in West African and Caribbean cooking.